kmzurita/ACMEInternshipExercise/README.md

 ---
 ### **Methodology**
 ---
-The methodology used for this exercise was an objected-oriented paradigm paired with a MVC architecure.
-First we have 3 objects that work like models, a model for the time with hours and minutes, another one for the worked hours which has the name of the day and the check in and check out times, and the last one for the entire employee schedule, which has the employee's name and an arraylist of the worked hours, so it can have has many hours registered as we desire.
+The methodology used for this exercise was an objected-oriented paradigm paired with a MVC architecture.
+First, we have 3 objects that work like models, a model for the time with hours and minutes, another one for the worked hours which has the name of the day and the check in and check out times, and the last one for the entire employee schedule, which has the employee's name and an arraylist of the worked hours, so it can have has many hours registered as we desire.

-Second we have 2 controllers, one for the reading and processing of the file and its data, and another one for the employees and the schedule comparison, and finally the view which calls the employee controller and shows the results to the user.
-The comparison algorithm uses the data of each employee, specifically their worked hours, it read the name of the day from both employees and if it is a match it checks the check in and check out time from both.
+Second, we have 2 controllers, one for the reading and processing of the file and its data, and another one for the employees and the schedule comparison, and finally the view which calls the employee controller and shows the results to the user.
+The comparison algorithm uses the data of each employee, specifically their worked hours, it read the name of the day from both employees and if it is a match, it checks the check in and check out time from both.
 If they are within range of each other the count will go up by one following this method:

   * If the check in hour of the 1st employee is both **greater or equal** than the check in hour of the 2nd employee and **lower or equal** than the check out hour of the 2nd employee:
     * Count + 1
   * Else if the check in hour of the 2nd employee is both **greater or equal** than the check in hour of the 1st employee and **lower or equal** than the check out hour of the 1st employee:
     * Count + 1
   * Else if the check in hour of the 1st employee is **equal** to the check out hour of the 2nd employee or the check in hour of the 2nd employee is **equal** to the check out hour of the 1st employee:
-    * If the check in minutes of the 1st employee are **lower or equal** than the check out minutes if the 2nd employee:
+    * If the check in minutes of the 1st employee is **lower or equal** than the check out minutes if the 2nd employee:
       * Count + 1
-    * Else if the check in minutes of the 2nd employee are **lower or equal** than the check out minutes if the 1st employee:
+    * Else if the check in minutes of the 2nd employee is **lower or equal** than the check out minutes if the 1st employee:
       * Count + 1

 With these conditions we can catch any coincidence between two employees at work on the same day in the same time range and get the results we want.